avishoro/ansible/README.md

 ansible_ssh_pass: <>

-6. create inventory file with your VM's ip's
+6. create inventory file with your VM's ip's like the inventory-example file

 7. copy the playbook.yaml to your master